BlankSeraph/BlankSeraph.github.io/README.md

 * `[^]` Rewrite the demo page with Masonry
 * `[-]` Remove jQuery and BootStrap

-About my old blog theme, I won't maintain any more.
+About this old blog theme, I won't maintain any more.
 And I put the code at  [Gaohaoyang/old-blog](https://github.com/Gaohaoyang/old-blog).

 ## License